Hume2/Laser-shadow-filter-improved/nifti_laser_filtering/docs/SelfEdgeLaserFilter.md

 [back to index](index.md)

 # Self Edge Laser Filter
-This filter removes the shadows that the robot casts.
+This filter removes the shadows those the robot casts.
 It is expected that the robot has no sharp edges.
 It always finds an edge and tries to remove the trail as is possible.

 ## Parameters
 * `max_edge_distance` (in metres) - The maximum distance of an edge to be proccessed.
 Note that this is only the distance of the edge.
 When the shadow continues behind this value, it's still filtered.